New Brunswick

 For more information on other health services programs, click here.

-Canadian Red Cross Health Equipment Loan Program: The Canadian Red Cross Health Equipment Loan Program (HELP), provides health equipment to individuals recovering from illness or injury.
-Healthcare professionals refer clients to the Canadian Red Cross and health equipment is selected to meet the needs of the individual.
-This program operates in a few provinces, including New Brunswick.
-For more information, click here.
+Canadian Red Cross Health Equipment Loan Program: The Canadian Red Cross Health Equipment Loan Program (HELP), provides health equipment to individuals healing from illness or injury.
+Similar to a prescription, healthcare professionals refer clients to the Canadian Red Cross and health equipment is chosen to safely meet the needs of each individual.
+Canadian Red Cross Health Equipment Loan Programs are offered in B.C., Alberta, New Brunswick, PEI, Nova Scotia, Newfoundland and Labrador, as well as the Yukon territory.

 Pediatric Resources

 Lions Sick Children Fund: Offers programs like a travel assistance program, a prescription drug assistance program, a medical equipment assistance program, and programs for other types of medical assistance.
-Referral to the program must come from the child’s Oncology care team.
+Referral to the program must come from a medical professional

-Fuel the care: This program provides fuel gift cards to families traveling to receive medical care for their child.
-Families can apply by contacting the social work departments at partner hospitals.
+Fuel the care: This program provides fuel gift cards to families traveling for medical treatments for their child.
+Families can apply by getting in touch with the social work departments at partner hospitals.

-Pediatric Oncology Patient Navigation: A pediatric oncology patient navigator can help you and your family understand challenges and answer questions about your child’s cancer.
-The navigator, among other things, can help you find resources to help with travel expenses during the treatment.
+Pediatric Oncology Patient Navigation: A pediatric oncology patient navigator can support you and your family by answering questions about your child’s cancer and assist with understanding challenges.
+The navigator, among other things, can help you locate resources to assist with travel costs during treatment.
 This service is offered through Horizon Health Network or Vitalité Health Network.